 What Is the Recruitment Funnel?

-The recruitment funnel maps the candidate journey from first contact to accepted offer, tracking conversion rates and drop-offs at each stage.
-Think of it like a sales pipeline for talent - wide at the top, narrow at the bottom, with measurable conversion rates between each step.
+Mapping the candidate journey from first contact to accepted offer, the recruitment funnel tracks conversion rates and drop-offs at each stage.
+Think of it as a hiring funnel - a sales pipeline for talent - wide at the top, narrow at the bottom, with measurable rates between each step.
+The funnel is one lens on the broader recruitment process, which also covers requisition planning, stakeholder management, and offer negotiation outside the candidate-facing pipeline.

 Here are the seven stages most recruiting teams track: